emacsmirror/nikola/README.md

         (setq nikola-deploy-before-hook-script "~/scripts/pre-deploy.sh")

-    For more complicated functions, you should use a hook.
+    For more complicated things, you should use create a function and add is a hook.

 <a id="org8206764"></a>